nslobodchuk/slobodchuk_com_website/front/_posts/2017-09-15-nasdaq-market-capitalization.markdown

 thumbnail: /data/nasdaq_market_capitalization/thumbnail.png
 ---

+{% include projects/nasdaq_market_capitalization/index.html %}

+[Above](#bubble-chart) is a bubble chart made of 2,878 circles.
+Each circle represents a company.
+The area of a circle represents the market capitalization of a company, while the color represents the sector.
+Mouse over a circle to see the name of the company.
+Click on the circle to see the company's profile on [NASDAQ](http://www.nasdaq.com/).
+You can see that the largest companies belong to [Technology](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Technology), [Consumer Services](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Consumer+Services), and [Health Care](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Health+Care) sectors.

 As of September 15, 2017 there are around 2,878 companies traded on [NASDAQ](http://www.nasdaq.com/) spanning 12 sectors:
 [Basic Industries](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Basic+Industries),
 [Capital Goods](http://www.nasdaq.com/screening/companies-by-industry.aspx?industry=Capital+Goods),